A New Approach to Defining Cochain Complexes for Dendriform and Pre-Lie Algebras: Lie and pre-Lie algebras

+Then: \begin{enumerate} \item If $(P, \cdot_P)$ is a pre-Lie algebra, then $A \otimes P$ is a Lie algebra. \item Conversely, if $A \otimes P$ is a Lie algebra and $A$ is \textbf{free as a Perm algebra}, then $(P, \cdot_P)$ is a pre-Lie algebra. \end{enumerate} In particular, when $A$ is a free Perm algebra, $A \otimes P$ is a Lie algebra \textbf{if and only if} $(P, \cdot_P)$ is a pre-Lie algebra. \end{theorem}

-After cancellation, we are left with: $J = 0.$ \end{proof} \begin{theorem} Let $A$ be a Perm algebra and $M$ is a module over $A$ and $P$ be a pre-lie algebra and $N$ is a vector.
-Then the tensor product $M \otimes N$ with action
+\begin{theorem} Let $A$ be a free Perm algebra, $P$ be a pre-Lie algebra, and $N$ be a vector space.
+Then the tensor product $A \otimes N$ with action

-is a module over $A\otimes P$ if $N$ is a module over $P$. \end{theorem} \begin{proof} Similar way to prove theorem \ref{thm6.1}. \end{proof} \begin{definition}[\cite{ch}] Let \( \mathfrak{g} \) be a Lie algebra over a field \( k \), and let \( M \) be a \( \mathfrak{g} \)-module (i.e., a vector space equipped with a Lie algebra action of \( \mathfrak{g} \)).
+is a module over $A\otimes P$ if $N$ is a module over $P$. \end{theorem} \begin{proof} This follows using an argument similar to the proof of Theorem \ref{thm6.1}. \end{proof} \begin{definition}[\!\!\cite{ch}] Let \( \mathfrak{g} \) be a Lie algebra over a field \( k \), and let \( M \) be a \( \mathfrak{g} \)-module (i.e., a vector space equipped with a Lie algebra action of \( \mathfrak{g} \)).
 The Chevalley-Eilenberg complex is used to define the cohomology groups \( H^n(\mathfrak{g}, M) \).

 The \( n \)-th cochain group \( C^n(\mathfrak{g}, M) \) consists of alternating \( n \)-linear maps (cochains):

 and the coboundary operator

 is given by: